jdoleary/Spellmasons/docs/DevLog.md

 ## 2023.01.31

+Ways to fix multiplayer desyncs.
+I could split spells into 3 functions:

+- animate(targets[])
+- effect(targets[], extra)
+- calculate() -> {targets[],extra:object}

+for prediction I could calculate and effect. for casting I could calculate and send and then once it comes back from the server it effect()s and animate()s sounds like when someone dies the game desyncs?

+## 2023.01.31

 Fixed mac build bloat.
 When I transfer the mac files to pc it doubles in size because it's making a full copy of an alias at "Contents/Frameworks/Electron Framework.framework/Versions/Current" which just points to the folder `A` in the